-Unfortunately, not everyone can volunteer with us.
-We are looking for people with very specific skills.
-For instance, to help with data entry, volunteers must have experience with computers and have an extremely high accuracy rate, or to join the Dog Care Team we are looking for individuals who have prior dog handling, walking or training experience.
+As a not-for-profit organization, we do not have the resources to offer extensive training.
+We rely heavily on the skills and experience our volunteers bring with them to our organization, for instance: to help with data entry volunteers must have experience with computers and have an extremely high accuracy rate, or to join our Dog Care Team we are looking for individuals who have current, varied and large dog handling, walking or training experience.

-If there is not a specific role where your talents can be used, then likely you will not be a good volunteer match for the GTHS, but we encourage you to assist the organization in other ways – such as attending special events and donating to help the animals at the GTHS.
+If there is not a specific role where your talents can be used, then likely you will not be a good volunteer match for the GTHS, but we encourage you to assist the organization in other ways – such as attending events and donating to help the animals at the GTHS.

 Can Volunteers Do More Than One Thing?

-How Do I Become A Volunteer?
+How Do I Become a Volunteer?

-All candidates will be contacted and volunteers matching the requirements for GTHS volunteer programming will receive onboarding materials, be scheduled to attend an Orientation (or given access to a virtual Orientation) and will receive training.
+Successful candidates matching the requirements for GTHS volunteer programming will receive onboarding materials, including access to a virtual Orientation (or will be scheduled to attend an onsite Orientation), and will subsequently receive training resources and/or onsite training.

-What’s An Orientation And How Do I Get One?
+What’s an Orientation and How Do I Get One?

-Successful volunteer candidates will be scheduled to attend an Orientation at the Animal Centre or will be given access to a virtual Orientation prior to commencing their volunteer duties.
+Successful volunteer candidates will be given access to a virtual Orientation or will be scheduled to attend an Orientation at the Animal Centre prior to commencing their volunteer duties.